fastapi-users/fastapi-users/docs/configuration/authentication/index.md

 !!! tip "Pros and cons"

     * ✅ Secure and performant.
-    * ✅ Tokens can be invalidated server-side by removing tokens from Redis.
+    * ✅ Tokens can be invalidated server-side by removing them from Redis.
     * ❌ A Redis server is needed.

     ➡️ Use it if you want maximum performance while being able to invalidate tokens.